 Studies human development throughout the lifespan and explores developmental theory and research with an emphasis on the interactive nature of the biological, cognitive, and psychosocial changes that affect the individual from conception to death.
 Application activities and critical thinking skills enable students to gain an increased knowledge and understanding of themselves and others.
-Prerequisite: High School GPA of 2.6 and MMR and MMW or Accuplacer Reading Skills of 236 and Writing of 237 or ACT of 15 Reading/16 English
+Prerequisite: Update: High School GPA of 2.6 and 2 credits HS Literature and 2 credits HS Writing -OR- Accuplacer Reading score of 236 and Writing score of 237 -OR- ACT Reading score of 15 and English score of 16 -OR- Complete College Reading and Writing with final grade of C or better.

+Reading/16 English